micooz/terminal-js/README.md

     <div id="terminal"></div>

-Second, include `terminal[.min].js` via <script>:
+Second, include `terminal[.min].js`:

     <script src="dist/terminal.min.js"></script>

 Finally, coding as this example:

-    // Create an instance of Terminal class.
+1).
+Create an instance of Terminal class.
+You can specify options in an object and pass it to the constructor:

-    // You can specify options in an object and pass it to the constructor. var t = new Terminal({
+    var t = new Terminal({
       dom: document.getElementById('terminal'), // required
       speed: 15 // chars per second
     });

-    // run() will give you an object of 'Operator' in your callback.
+2). run() will give you an object of 'Operator' in your callback.
+The 'Operator' supports chain operation or function calls respectively:

-    // The 'Operator' supports chain operation or function calls respectively. t.run(function (o) {
+    t.run(function (o) {
       o.output('Hi, there.
 I\'m Micoz. ').wait(300);
       o.del(3).output('oz. ').wait(1000);